SDGforskning/sdg-strings/SDG07_query_action_WoS.md

           NEAR/5
               ("renewable$"  OR "sustainable"
               OR "hydrothermal" OR "geothermal"
-              OR "hydroelectric" OR "hydro electric" OR "hydropower" OR "hydro power" OR "hydrokinetic"
+              OR "hydroelectric" OR "hydropower" OR "hydro"
+              OR "hydrokinetic"
-              OR "hybrid" OR "carbon-neutral"
+              OR "green"
-              OR "green electricity" OR "green energy" OR "green power" )
+              )
         )
       OR "geothermal health pump$" OR "ground source heat pump$"